Fractured Magic: Chapter Two

 Leandros lifted his chin at Diomis’ words, the small gesture somehow dripping contempt, and Gareth noticed an old scar that stretched from his cheekbone to his jaw.
 Still, he didn’t speak.

-“With all due respect, Magistrate, Orean escalated the situation when they kidnapped my father,” said the princess, making Gareth gasp out in the quiet hallway.
-“Leandros and I didn't come here to be careful.
-We came to ask for Unity's assistance — barring that, your permission — to do whatever it takes to get our king back.
-I fear your plan, tiptoeing around Orean, negotiating with them, won't be enough.”
+“With all due respect, Orean escalated the situation when they kidnapped my father,” the princess hissed, making Gareth gasp in the quiet hallway.
+“Leandros and I didn’t come here to be careful.
+We came to ask for Unity’s assistance—barring that, your permission—to do whatever it takes to rescue our king.
+I fear your plan, tiptoeing around Orean, negotiating with them, won’t be enough.”

-“We understand your fears, Your Highness,” Moira said.
+“We understand your concerns, Your Highness,” Moira said.
 “You’ve expressed them several times over.
-But Unity won’t sanction a war just because you are afraid.”
+But Unity won’t sanction a war based on one girl’s fear.”

-Gareth winced at his sister's harsh words.
+Gareth winced at his sister’s harsh words.
 That was just like Moira, candid to a fault.
-In her defense, she had the power to be.
-Rheamaren didn't react, but Leandros' brows drew together.
-A bold expression, for an alfar.
+In her defense, her position allowed her to be.
+Rheamaren didn’t react, but Leandros’ brows drew together.
+A bold expression, for someone from Alfheimr.
 “I never said anything about war,” the princess corrected.
 “I only want to—”

-“To ride to Orean with an army and demand the king's return?”
+“To ride to Orean with an army and demand the king’s return?”
 Moira finished.
 “Where do you think that will lead?
-Do you think they'll fall over themselves apologizing and return him to you, as easy as that?”
+Do you think they’ll fall over themselves apologizing and return him to you, as easy as that?
+After the atrocities they committed to get him?”

-Rheamaren's expression remained artfully impassive.
+Rheamaren’s expression was even flatter than her cousin’s.
 It had always unsettled Gareth, on his research trips to Alfheimr, how masterfully its people could mask their emotions.
-“Don't sanction anything, then,” Rheamaren said.
-“Just don't get in our way.”
+“Don’t sanction anything, then,” Rheamaren said.
+“Just don’t get in our way.”

 “Princess, try to understand,” Diomis said, still only a disembodied voice.
-“The rest of the world would see our silence as permission, regardless of our intent.
+“Regardless of intent, the rest of the world would see our silence as permission.
 We cannot allow this violence until we know more.”

 “Allow?”

-“Yes, allow.
-Alfheim will not engage with Orean if we say it cannot,” Malong said.
+“Yes, allow,” Moira said firmly.
+“Alfheimr will not engage with Orean if we say it cannot.”

-“We can find with a different solution, then,” the princess said, glancing at her cousin – for assistance, perhaps?
+“We can find a different solution, then,” the princess said, glancing at her cousin—for assistance?
 For support?
-Gareth closely watched Leandros’ face, catching another shadow flicker beneath the ice.
-Gareth couldn't get a read on their relationship.
+Gareth couldn’t get a read on their relationship, but watching Leandros’ face, he caught another shadow shift beneath the ice.

 “No,” Moira said.
-“We've done nothing all day but try to compromise.
-If you won't see sense, then the discussion is over.
-Alfheimr is not to engage with Orean.
-Unity will investigate your father's disappearance and negotiate his return, and that is that.”
+“We’ve done nothing all day but try to compromise, but the discussion is over.
+Alfheimr is prohibited from engaging with Orean and Unity will investigate King Nochdvor’s disappearance and facilitate his return.
+That is that.”

 Rheamaren frowned, the thick mask of Alfheimr restraint cracking.
 “Why won’t you just—”

 “Rhea,” Leandros warned.
-The single word silenced the princess instantly.
+The single word silenced the princess.

-Leandros' jaw clenched; his hands curled into fists at his sides.
+A muscle in Leandros’ jaw jumped; his hands curled into fists at his sides.

-“We are not speaking of past affairs,” Rheamaren said, her voice like stone.
+“We are not here to speak of past affairs,” Rheamaren said.

 “Forgive Malong.
-We only want to help you, Your Highness,” Diomis soothed, finally stepping into Gareth’s field of view.
+It’s clear that you need Unity’s help, and we are willing to give it,” Diomis soothed, finally stepping into Gareth’s field of view.
 The two alfar were tall for humans, but the nympherai Magistrate stood heads taller than them both.
 Their legs tilted oddly as they stepped forward, enough to draw attention to their smooth gait and the hooves peeking out from beneath their skirts.
 Atop their head sat something like a crown made of kelp.
-“We have people who are well-equipped to handle situations like these.
-His Majesty will be safe in our hands.”
+“We have people who are trained to handle situations like these.
+Leave this to us; His Majesty will be safe in our hands.”

 “Are you saying we lied?”
 Rheamaren asked.
-Words like those seemed strange coming from such a blank expression.
+An accusation like that seemed strange paired with such a blank expression.

-“What we do know is that Orean is ready and willing to use violence,” Moira said.
+“What we do know is Orean is ready and willing to use violence,” Moira said.
 “Whether that violence was alchemical or something else entirely matters little to us.
-And we know that responding in kind could drive them to further extremes.
-While they have your father, that's dangerous.”
+We also know that responding in kind could drive them to further extremes.
+While they have your father, that’s dangerous.”

 “But—”

 “Rhea,” Leandros said again, so quietly this time that Gareth almost missed it.
-Rheamaren turned to look at him, and Gareth wished he could see her expression.
-What he did see was Leandros' subtle nod and the way Rheamaren's shoulders slumped in answer.
+Rheamaren turned to look at him, so Gareth couldn’t see her expression.
+What he did see was Leandros’ subtle nod and the way Rheamaren’s shoulders slumped in answer.
 Finally, Leandros turned to the Magistrates.
-While his words remained deferential, his voice soothing, shadows thrashed beneath his icy eyes.
-“I hope you'll forgive our hesitation, Magistrates.
-It's been three days since my uncle's abduction — three days of high tensions and little sleep on our end.
-You've not only conceived a plan that will keep the continent peaceful, but considered our king's safety in making it.
+While his words remained deferential, his voice soothing, Gareth could finally make out the shape of the emotion that thrashed behind the alfar’s icy eyes: it was anger.
+“I hope you’ll forgive our hesitation, Magistrates.
+It’s been three days since my uncle’s abduction—three days of stress and little sleep.
+You’ve not only conceived a plan that will keep the continent peaceful, but considered our king’s safety in making it.
 We should be thanking you.”

-Gareth could practically see Moira relax into the couch, relieved to be talking to someone with sense.
+Gareth could practically see Moira relax into the couch, relieved to be talking to someone with sense again.
 He saw her perceived victory in the slow curve of her smile, but then Leandros continued.

-“But you also know Alfheimr needs to be the one to bring him home — for our relationship with Orean, for our people's confidence in their future queen, and for the rest of the world, looking on.
-If you force us out, it will not go well for you,” Leandros said.
+“However, I’m sure you can understand that Alfheimr needs to be the one to bring him home—for our relationship with Orean, for our people’s confidence in their future queen, and for the rest of the world, looking on.
+If you force us out, it will not go well for us, but it will go just as badly for you,” Leandros said.

 Moira sat up again.
 “How do you figure?” she asked.

-Moira’s brows drew together, Diomis stared, their ichthyic eyes unblinking.
+Moira’s brows drew together and Diomis stared, their ichthyic eyes unblinking.
 Malong seemed to have the strongest reaction, her tail whipping angrily behind her.
 “What do you want,” she ground out.

 “Go on,” Diomis said.

-“Unity wants a team to investigate and negotiate Amos’ return,” Leandros summarized.
-“Well, Alfheimr having a representative on the team that we trust, one with a personal stake in seeing Amos safely home, would go a long way in assuaging our people.
+“Unity wants a team to investigate and negotiate Amos’ return,” Leandros summarized, “And Alfheimr would like to have a hand in rescuing our own king.
+Having a representative on the team that we trust, one with a personal stake in seeing Amos safely home, would go a long way toward assuaging my cousin’s concerns, I’m sure.
 Surely, that is not an unfair ask?”

-The Magistrates considered this bold alfar.
 “You want to join the team?”
-Diomis clarified.
+Moira clarified.

 At that, Moira laughed.
-“You have quite the pair on you, boy,” she said.
+“You have quite the pair on you, boy!”

-“Respectfully, Magistrate, I'm twice your age,” Leandros said pleasantly.
-“And you know I’m qualified for the position.
-I have experience leading similar missions for the Oracle of Damael, direct personal knowledge of Orean, and a dual degree in psychology and law.
-Not to mention, as Magistrate Malong kindly pointed out, a reputation for both peace and ruthlessness that will ensure Orean takes me seriously.”
+“Respectfully, Magistrate, I’m over twice your age,” Leandros said, smiling pleasantly, as if they were sharing a joke.
+“And you’ll find that I am also trained for this position.
+I’ve led similar missions for the Oracle of Damael, have direct personal knowledge of Orean, and hold a dual degree in psychology and law.
+I also have, as Magistrate Malong kindly pointed out, a reputation that will make Orean more inclined to trust me than any of you.”

 “Absolutely not,” Malong hissed.
 “With your history?
-Your father's history?
+Your father’s history?
 Your threats?
-All that, and you expect us to believe you're impartial?”
+Do you really expect us to believe you’re impartial?”

-Leandros nodded as if he'd expected this.
-“I'm from Alfheimr, aren't I?
-Impartiality is what we do best,” he said.
-More earnestly, he continued, “Magistrates, I'm asking to work with you to get him back.
-Alfheimr can't do this alone, but neither can Unity.”
+Leandros nodded as if he’d expected this.
+“I’m from Alfheimr, aren’t I?
+Impartiality is what we do best.”
+More earnestly, he continued: “Magistrates, I’m asking to work with you to get him back.
+As you’ve made clear, we can’t do this alone, but neither can you.”

-Gareth didn't understand the significance of any of this, of the references to magic and motives and secrets and histories, but he knew how his sister looked when she was genuinely considering something.
-And though Rheamaren stared at her cousin with wide eyes, she straightened her shoulders and joined in.
-“My cousin's compromise sounds reasonable to me.
-If he leads the team, then you'll hear no more objections from me or Alfheimr.
-Leandros will report to you, and the team itself will still be of your choosing.”
+Gareth didn’t understand the significance of any of this, of the references to magic and motives and secrets and histories, but he knew how his sister looked when she was close to giving in.
+And though Rheamaren stared at her cousin with wide eyes, she straightened her shoulders and joined in: “My cousin’s compromise sounds reasonable to me.
+If he leads the team, then you’ll hear no more objections from me or Alfheimr.
+Leandros will report to you, and the team itself will still be yours to assemble.”

 Moira twitched, crossing and uncrossing her legs.
 It was Diomis who finally spoke, a rueful smile on their thin lips.
 “You make reasonable points.”